|We have 1237 articles and 89% are complete!||Please help us finish these articles (and/or the rest)||(Edit)|

 - Dark Shroud - While in this model's melee range, enemy models suffer -2 ARM.

-- Inscrutable - Enemies can't take control of this model for any reason.
+- Inscrutable - Opponents cannot take control of this model.

 - Soul Bondage - Once per round when a living enemy warrior model is destroyed within 2" of the the Wraith Engine, you can replace the destroyed model with a Machine Wraith solo.
 The destroyed model is RFP'd and does not provide a soul token.